Content warning, highlight the hidden text between the lines:

 The door slammed shut.

-Still in her street clothes, she exited the office hallway and headed for the gym.
-For the first time, the new wrestler didn't take a moment to marvel at its scope as she pushed through the door and trudged in sullen silence to the heavy bags.
-She'd actually never hit a bag before; only other players.
-Still, she figured, the same principles should apply, right?
-Fists clenched, the former goon planted her feet, and threw the same right hook that nearly put Kunoichi away.
+Alicia exited the office hallway and headed for the gym.
+For the first time, she didn't stop to marvel at the facility as she pushed through the door and trudged in sullen silence to the heavy bags.
+She'd actually never hit a bag before--only people.
+Still, Alicia figured, the same principles should apply, right?
+She planted her feet in front of a worn, heavily duct taped leather bag, tightened her fists, and threw the same right hook that nearly put Kunoichi away.

 Boom.